Andrettin/Wyrmsun/readme.txt

 - 1.0.5
 -----------------------------------------------------------------------

+* Buildings
+- Reduced the armor of the gold mine.

+* Terrain
+- Fixed a bug which caused a crash when the game tried to regenerate forests on the border of the map.

 * Units
 - Fixed issue which happened when multiple workers were told to build a structure and less than twice the amount of needed resources were stored, causing the other workers to not help constructing the building.